Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 clustering coefficient---offer a robust set of measures to examine and compare whole networks.
 It is also possible to distinguish among the positions nodes hold in a particular network.
-Some of the most powerful centrality measures also rely on the idea of indirect ties.
+Some of the most powerful centrality measures also rely on the idea of indirect ties^[Key insight: Some of the most powerful centrality measures also rely on the idea of indirect ties.].

 **Centrality measures**